 - 1 1/2 cups granulated sugar

-Meanwhile, combine the sugar, corn syrup, salt, and 1/2 cup water in a small saucepan and cook over medium heat until the sugar dissolves.
+Combine the sugar, corn syrup, salt, and 1/2 cup water in a small saucepan.
+Cook over medium heat until the sugar dissolves.

-Raise the heat to high and cook until the syrup reaches 240 degrees on a candy thermometer.
+Increase the heat to high and boil until the syrup reaches 240 degrees on a candy thermometer.

 Remove from the heat.

-With the mixer on low speed, slowly pour the sugar syrup into the dissolved gelatin.
+With a hand mixer on low speed, slowly pour the sugar syrup into the dissolved gelatin.

 Add the vanilla and mix thoroughly.

-With a sieve, generously dust a 9 by 13-inch glass baking dish with confectioners' sugar.
-Pour the marshmallow mixture into the pan, smooth the top with a spatula, and dust with more confectioners' sugar.
+Sift confectioners sugar generously in a 9 by 13-inch glass baking dish.
+Pour the marshmallow mixture into the pan.
+Smooth the top with a spatula.
+Sift more confectioners' sugar on top.